 HIPAA stands for Health Insurance Portability and Accountability Act.
 A HIPAA waiver is a legal document that allows another person to access your health information.
 This document can allow your child or spouse to call your doctor and get important information for you.
 It can also allow another doctor’s office or your insurance company to access your medical records.

-A DNR is a written order that is legally binding that means you do not want cardiopulmonary resuscitation (CPR) or advanced cardiac life support (ACLS) in the event you stop breathing.
+A do not resuscitate order (DNR) is a written order that is legally binding that means you do not want cardiopulmonary resuscitation (CPR) or advanced cardiac life support (ACLS) in the event you stop breathing.
 A DNR is also known as “allow natural death” or “no code.”

 In general, experts advise you to update your will and other estate plans every five years.
 However, if there is any change in your life before five years, you should make changes sooner.
 If you find yourself in either a better-than-expected financial situation or a worse situation, it’s a good idea to update your estate plan to properly reflect your current finances.